JazzLikeFruit/Alreviews/README.md

 ## Solution description

-With the app I will be able to look up a sertain album by an artist, answer questions about what I thought about a song and the entire album and this will generate a grade and this will be added to a list of albums I've graded before.
+With the app I will be able to look up a sertain album by an artist, listen to the songs, answer questions about what I thought about a song and the entire album and this will generate a grade and this will be added to a list of albums I've graded before.

 ## Data sources

 The data sources that will be used to gather the needed information are:

-- The AudioDB API: to gather information about an album (https://www.theaudiodb.com/api_guide.php?ref=apilist.fun)
+- The spotify API: this api will be used to gather information about an album and play the songs from set album.

 ## External components